Conference Sessions - Tuesday A.M.

 7 – 8:15 a.m.

-Grab your continental breakfast and get to know some of your fellow attendees.
-Enjoy a lively discussion about the growing influence of women in public power and share common challenges and opportunities.
+Join your colleagues to discuss the growing influence of women in public power and share common challenges and opportunities.

 7:30 – 8:30 a.m.